When we got pregnant, we were ecstatic.

-As we waited anxiously for that day, through non stop morning sickness, (seriously, who looses weight while prego?)
+As we waited anxiously for that day, through non-stop morning sickness, (seriously, who loses weight while prego?)
 Then straight on to me being induced because of prenatal high blood pressure, we were lucky enough to be supported by our amazing group of family and friends.

 Then we came home from the hospital and things changed.
 Not with family and friends, who were asking to help left and right, but with me.
 I expected the Baby Blues, but I had NO IDEA what was coming.
 With the hormones coursing through me and having breastfeeding issues on top of that, I had it in my head that I needed to be supermom, and make the world absolutely perfect for my perfect little baby.

 So I shied away from accepting help, I got jealous when other people hold her, and I cried in the rocking chair while she slept because her life was not perfect.
 She had a few minor breathing issues, and a little cold almost immediately on being released, and I was upset because life is not sterile.